An Outstanding Take on Canadian Modernism in Marc-Aurele Fortin’s "Sunday at St. Helen’s Island" (c. 1924)

 Marc-Aurèle Fortin Retrospective Exhibition, Galerie Walter Klinkhoff, September 2006, no. 13.

-Les Esthétiques modernes au Québec de 1916 à 1946, Galerie Nationale du Canada, Musées nationaux du Canada, Jean-René Ostiguy, Ottawa, 1982, reproduced in colour, pg.
+Literature: Les Esthétiques modernes au Québec de 1916 à 1946, Galerie Nationale du Canada, Musées nationaux du Canada, Jean-René Ostiguy, Ottawa, 1982, reproduced in colour, pg.
 7, and reproduced in black and white on page 37;

 Marc-Aurèle Fortin, Une Maitre Inconnu, Musée Marc-Aurèle Fortin, René Buisson, 1995, pg.
 67